balram7878/Web-Development-Learning/Backend/readme.md

 - JSON is a text-based format that can be easily understood and parsed by different programming languages.
 - We convert JavaScript objects to JSON using JSON.stringify(), because converting plain text to binary (0s and 1s) is easier than converting a complex object.
-- Arrays can also be sent in JSON format.

 # Parsing and Serialization